-On Ellsworth Ave, just off Mockingbird in Dallas, is a house my grandmother, Cordye, built in 1940.
+On Ellsworth Ave, just off Mockingbird in Dallas, is a house my grandmother built in 1940.
 My father, a decorated pilot, buzzed that house in a P-51 Mustang at the close of World War II.
-He flew just above the tree tops at full power — 2,000 horsepower rattling doors, dinner plates and imaginations throughout the neighborhood and causing considerable consternation back at Love Field.
-Two decades later the thunder of world war was gone.
-There, I spent many quiet days in my youth doing "yard work" with Cordye.
-To her, caring for property was part of the daily schedule.
+He flew just above the tree tops at full power — 2,000 horsepower rattling doors and dinner plates throughout the neighborhood and causing considerable consternation back at Love Field.
+Two decades later the thunder of war was gone.
+There, I spent many quiet days in my youth doing "yard work."
+Caring for property was part of daily routine.
 And so were planted the tenets of land stewardship in the fertile soil of a childhood mind.

 My wife came to Dallas by way of Paris...Texas, that is.
 Growing up in rural Texas, many of her best friends had four legs.
 That devotion was strengthened by her early experience as a veterinary technician.

 Perhaps a business founded on the combined principles of conservation and love for animals was meant to be.
 What started with her interest in animals matured into a passion for protecting the environment.
 When we started Sgt.
 Poopers in 2008, we didn't know where the effort might lead.
 It was just a small business we ran on the side.
 But every year it grew.
 Sgt.
 Poopers matured into a going concern with exacting yard-cleaning protocols.

 Erica's inspiration for Sgt.
 Poopers was a little rescue dog named Maria.
 When just a puppy, she found Maria abandoned along a lonely stretch of Oklahoma's Indian Nation Turnpike in 2006.
 Of course, there's a little story.